linkorb/gitlog/README.md

 For gitlog to extract useful information out of the commit messages, the commit message needs to follow a set of simple rules:
 * Starting from the 3rd line of the commit message body with keyword: "gitlog" to trigger gitlog to find information.
 * On the 4rd line state the type or category of the commit, e.g. dev, production-cn.
 The types/categories can be delimited with comma ",".
+Each type/category will have its own directory when exporting to md format.
+The commit information will be duplicated into every type/category.
 * Starting from the 4th line to write the information.
 Here is an exmaple of commit message.

 ```